How We Define SRE WorkBy Fred Hebert | Last modified on November 18, 2022

 An additional purpose of the charter is to act as a communication tool.
 I send it as a reference for peer reviews, and as we grow the team and hire more SREs, we can better think about their aspirations, the demands of work, and how it would all fit together.
 I don’t think we’d ever want to fully specialize, but it sure can help to be able to have stronger areas of focus and ownership.

-To help keep track of that balance, I loosely and voluntarily maintain a grid, on a month-by-month basis, of how I believe my time has been allocated.
+To help keep track of that balance, I loosely and voluntarily maintain a grid, on a month-by-month basis, of how I believe my time has been allocated as an SRE.
 Here’s a look at my 2021 grid:

 |Period||Owning Reliability||Leading Incident Practices||Tools & Assistance|